Takero Doi

 Takero Doi (土居 丈朗, Doi Takerō) is a Japanese economist.
 Doi received his B.A. degree from Osaka University in 1993 and Ph.D. degree from the University of Tokyo in 1999.
-He is currently associate professor of economics at Keio University from 1999.
+He has served as a professor of economics at Keio University since 2009.

 In 2007, Doi was awarded the Fiftieth Nikkei Prize for Excellent Books in Economic Science, Japan Center for Economic Research, and the Twenty-ninth Suntory Prize for Social Sciences, Suntory Foundation.